 Consciousness and Rhythm

-This seminar explores consciousness as an intrinsic rhythmic interplay with reality instead of a detached witness.
-Watts challenges notions of separateness, asserting that individuals and the cosmos are fundamentally unified.
+This seminar explores consciousness as an intrinsic rhythmic interplay with reality.
+Watts challenges notions of separateness, asserting that individuals are not detached witnesses, but instead fundamentally unified with the cosmos.
 He encourages transcending ego and dualistic thinking to harmonize with the underlying patterns and dance that all differentiated experiences, including our own being, arise from.
 The goal is realizing our inherent interconnectedness with the seamless whole.

 Alan Watts